pmcp/fyit-tools/layers/collections/README.md

 # Creating a New Collection

+## What is a Collection?

+A collection is a self-contained feature module that defines how a specific data type (like posts, tasks, users, products) should look and behave in your application.
+Think of it like a blueprint that works together with the CRUD layer to provide full Create, Read, Update, Delete functionality.

+**Important**: Collections work in partnership with the CRUD layer:
+- **The Collection provides**: Form components, list views, validation schemas, API endpoints, and database queries specific to your data type
+- **The CRUD layer provides**: The generic flow orchestration, modal containers, optimistic updates, state management, and reusable UI components

+Each collection includes:
+- **Client-side**: Vue components for forms and lists, composables for configuration
+- **Server-side**: API endpoints and database queries
+- **Type definitions**: TypeScript interfaces for type safety
+- **Auto-registration**: Drop it in and it works - but requires the CRUD layer to be installed!

+## How Collections Work

+1. **Auto-discovery**: The system automatically finds your collection when you add it to the `layers/collections/` folder
+2. **Component naming**: Your components get prefixed automatically (e.g., `PostsForm`, `TasksList`)
+3. **API routes**: Server endpoints are created at `/api/teams/[teamId]/[collection-name]/`
+4. **CRUD Integration**: The CRUD layer provides the generic operations - your collection just defines the specifics
+5. **Customizable**: Override any part with your own implementation

+## Prerequisites

+Before creating a collection, ensure you have:
+- ✅ The CRUD layer installed and configured (`layers/crud`)
+- ✅ The collections layer added to your `nuxt.config.ts`
+- ✅ A database table matching your collection name
+- ✅ User authentication and team management set up

+## Quick Start

 To add a new collection to the CRUD system, follow this template:

 ## 1. Create the folder structure